 Nurse Quality

-We also want to point out that this facility excelled in our nursing category.
-We awarded them an A+ in this area.
-Our nursing rating is based on several factors.
-The most heavily weighted factor is the quantity of hours nurses spent with patients.
-This nursing home provides 0.4 hours of nursing care per resident per day.
+In addition to being a quality nursing home overall, this facility really excelled in nursing, where it received a grade of A. When calculating a facility's nursing rating, we look at the number of hours nurses are seeing patients as well as the level of licensure of those nurses.
+This nursing home averages 0.4 hours of nursing care per resident per day.
 Finally, our nursing grades also factor in quality-based assessments, such as avoiding major falls.
-This facility performed well in this area.
-Avoiding major falls is typically a good indicator that a facility has reliable quality controls in place.
+This nursing home performed well in this area.
+Avoiding major falls is typically a good indicator that a place has reliable quality controls in place.
 Major falls can frequently be avoided if more nurses aids and better safety protocols are in place.

 Short-term Care Quality

-We also wanted to note the fact that this facility received a first-rate score of A in our short-term care area.
-In computing our short-term care scores, we analyze the nursing home's skilled nursing services, such as those performed by registered nurses, respiratory therapists, physical therapists and other types of therapists.
-Our goal is to create a tool for sizing up the rehabilitation services of nursing homes.
+This nursing home was given high scores in the area of short-term care as well.
+In fact, it received one of our strongest scores in that category with a area of A. In calculating our short-term care scores, we scrutinize the nursing home's levels of highly skilled nursing services, which includes registered nurses, physical therapists occupational therapists and other highly trained professionals.
+This category is generally a reliable measure of the facility's rehabilitation.
 Fortunately, it looks like this nursing home employs registered nurses.
 Not every facility employs these types of nurses.
 However, according to the data this nursing home provided, they do not appear to employ physical therapists.
-Finally, we considered the number of residents who ultimately were able to return home from this facility.
-We found that 5.8 percent of this facility's patients were able to return home.
+Finally, we considered the number of residents who were able to return to the community from this nursing home.
+We found that 5.8 percent of this facility's patients returned home.

 Does this page answer your questions about Calhoun County Medical Care Facility?